 The Archives At Risk Committee recommends Elizabeth Yakel's Starting an Archives book, available online through Hathi Trust.

 How do I decide which priorities my archive should focus on?

-American Association for State and Local History's Technical Leaflet #242 offers advice on DIY Strategic Planning for Small Museums
+American Association for State and Local History's Technical Leaflet #242 offers advice on DIY Strategic Planning for Small Museums.
+Link to leaflet.

 I feel like our Board is a Board in name only, but lacks authority or purpose.
 How can we improve our Board operations?